 ESCO Technologies (NYSE:ESE) is a diversified manufacturer of mission critical fluid and electrical control systems, as well as a variety of other products for industries like aerospace and defense.
 ESE also provides utilities and technical packaging.

-For example, when you send equipment into space, it has to be “hardened” against any negative effects from radiation beyond the Earth’s atmosphere, otherwise the equipment breaks down quickly or malfunctions.
+For example, when equipment is sent into space, it has to be “hardened” against any negative effects from radiation beyond the Earth’s atmosphere, otherwise the equipment breaks down quickly or malfunctions.

 Closer to Earth, any engine has a vast array of fluid control systems, whether for coolant, fuel or hydraulics.
 The bigger the craft, the bigger the need.